Tranway1/buff/README.md

-# BUFF: Decomposed Bounded Floats for Fast Compression and Queries
+# BUFF
-A rust implementation of float compression for [paper](http://vldb.org/pvldb/vol14/p2586-liu.pdf)
+A rust implementation of float compression for vldb 2021 paper [Decomposed Bounded Floats for Fast Compression and Queries](http://vldb.org/pvldb/vol14/p2586-liu.pdf) [video](https://youtu.be/Krn98iPY99o).

 ## BUFF compression not only reduces storage requirements but also enhances query performance: